Rosa Torre González

 María Rosa Torre González (30 August 1890 – 13 February 1973) was born in the state of Yucatán, Mexico.
 She was the first woman in Mexico to hold an elected office.

 Early life

-María Rosa Torre González was born on the 30 August 1890 in Mérida, Yucatán, Mexico to Sofía Torre.
-Her grandparents were Paula González and Gregorio Torre, whose surnames she used to mask the difficult circumstances of being an illegitimate child.
-She attended the Girls' Literary Institute operated by Rita Cetina Gutiérrez, an innovative teacher who rejected teaching girls only domestic skills, teaching instead feminist theory as well as a curriculum including astronomy, constitutional law, geometry, geography, history, and mathematics.
+María Rosa Torre González was born on August 30, 1890, in Mérida, Yucatán, Mexico to Sofía Torre.
+Her grandparents were Paula González and Gregorio Torre, whose surnames she used to conceal being an illegitimate child.
+She attended the Girls' Literary Institute operated by Rita Cetina Gutiérrez, an innovative teacher who rejected teaching girls only domestic skills, instead teaching feminist theory in a curriculum also including astronomy, constitutional law, geometry, geography, history, and mathematics.